cbecares/mapviewer_community/README.md

 Recommended protection:
 - create a GitHub Environment called `production`
-- configure **Required reviewers** with the users allowed to approve production deployments
+- configure **Required reviewers** with the users allowed to approve production deployment
 - optionally restrict the branch/tag patterns that can deploy

 ## Repository protection recommended in GitHub